bostick/tabit-file-format/journal.md

-* may 28 2023
+* May 28 2023

-downloaded all of the .tbts from https://tabarea.net/
+Downloaded all of the .tbts from https://tabarea.net/

-* may 30 2023
+* May 30 2023

 speculatively parse with these choices:

-when a chunk length is 0x00,0x10, maybe it really is that length and no overflow?
+when a chunk length is `0x00 0x10`, maybe it really is that length and no overflow?

 sometimes it is overflow?